sjeon87/nr/doc/source/nr-module.rst

 In this document, we describe the implementation that we have initiated to generate a 3GPP-compliant NR module able to provide ns-3 simulation capabilities in the bands above and below 6 GHz, aligned with 3GPP NR Release-15, following the description in [TS38300]_.
 The work has been initially funded by InterDigital Communications Inc, and continues with funding from the Lawrence Livermore National Lab (LLNL) and a grant from the National Institute of Standards and Technologies (NIST).

-The 'NR' module is a hard fork of the 'mmWave' simulator,  focused on targeting the 3GPP Release-15 NR specification.
+The 'NR' module is focused on targeting the 3GPP Release-15 NR specification.
 As such, it incorporates fundamental PHY-MAC NR features like a flexible frame structure by means of multiple numerologies support, bandwidth parts (BWPs), Frequency Division Multiplexing (FDM) of numerologies, Orthogonal Frequency-Division Multiple Access (OFDMA), flexible time- and frequency- resource allocation and scheduling, Low-Density Parity Check (LDPC) coding for data channels, modulation and coding schemes (MCSs) with up to 256-QAM, and dynamic TDD, among others.
-The NR module still relies on higher layers and core network (RLC, PDCP, RRC, NAS, EPC) based on ns-3 'LTE' module, thus providing an NR non-standalone (NSA) implementation.
+The NR higher layers and core network (RLC, PDCP, RRC, NAS, EPC) are mainly based on the higher layers implementation from |ns3| 'LTE' module.
+The NR module provides an NR non-standalone (NSA) implementation.

 The source code for the 'NR' module lives currently in the directory ``src/nr``.